IPYNB → Word (DOCX) — Convert in Seconds • No Upload

 Supports Notebooks with Code + Markdown

-document — code blocks, text, and outputs are all
+.doc document.
+Code blocks, text, and outputs are

 preserved.